nipunnishamaheeka/POS-System-Spring/README.md

 - **Lombok**: Reduces boilerplate code, speeding up development.

 ---
+## API Documentation

+You can view the detailed API documentation with example requests and responses: [**here**](https://documenter.getpostman.com/view/35385181/2sAXxV7AT1)

+---
 ## 🌐 Frontend Repository

 Check out the frontend implementation for this project: